islamhaqq/ExpressApp/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+Hat tip to:
-* Inspiration
-* etc
+* Will Stern for his web development guides in using NodeJS and Express.
+Check out his YouTube [channel](https://www.youtube.com/user/learncodeacademy)